See our website for details.

-- A dynamic interdisciplinary research culture with a variety of seminar
+- The School has a dynamic interdisciplinary research culture with a variety of seminar series.

 - PhD students are encouraged to publish.

-- Full-time PhD students are allocated study spaces with computing facilities, networked information and access to email and the Internet.
+- The School has a dedicated suite for its research students with computing facilities, networked information and access to email and Internet.

 - The School makes funding available each year for PGR students who wish to attend conferences/undertake library or archive visits in order to assist with their PhD studies.

 - PhD students are encouraged to participate in the Open Mic session organised for the MA in Creative Writing, and to attend workshops and readings given by visiting writers.